AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Service management operations/DescribeCdnUserQuota.md

 # DescribeCdnUserQuota

-Queries the quotas and usage of Alibaba Cloud Content Delivery Network \(CDN\) resources.
+Queries the quotas and usage of Alibaba Cloud Content Delivery Network \(CDN\) resources under your Alibaba Cloud account.

-You can call this operation up to 30 times per second with each account.
+The maximum number of times that each user can call this operation per second is 30.

 ## Debugging